 Can you overdo Kegels?

 Kegels are a form of exercise, and like any workout, it is possible to overdo it.
 Your pelvic floor is prone to injury or exhaustion, just like any other muscle in your body.
-In the same way you can run until you pass out or lift too many weights, your pelvic floor also has a limit.
+In the same way that you can run until you pass out or lift too many weights, your pelvic floor also has a limit.
 Too many Kegels can cause bladder pain, constipation, urinary leakage, or soreness in your tailbone, tummy, and hips.